Daniel J. Frey

 He is the latest head waiter to take advantage of racial hate and hunger in our country.

-Racism is a deflection of taking personal responsibility for why things are bad.
+Racism is a way of deflecting personal responsibility for the problems we face.

 Blame the other guy.